 shortening, melted and cooled

 all-purpose flour, plus more for rolling out the doughnuts

-Canola oil for deep-frying (I needed about 14 cups (3.5L) of oil to fill my deep fryer)
+Canola oil for deep-frying (You will needed about 14 cups (3.5L) of oil to fill a deep fryer)

 Extra granulated sugar for finishing doughnuts